blackyblack/prime-numbers/README.md

   (:require [blackyblack.primes.core :as primes]))

 (primes/prime? x) ;to test number for prime.

 (take 1 primes/prime-numbers) ;to make first prime number.

 (primes/divisible-by? x 2) ;like even?

-(primes/factorize x) ;take a set of prime factors of x
+(primes/factorize x) ;take a set of prime factors of x.

 ## License